puppetlabs/iac/_posts/2020-11-27-status-update.md

 ## New Module / Gem Releases

-The following modules were released this week:
+The following modules and gem were released this week:

 - [`puppetlabs-apache`][puppetlabs-apache] (`5.7.0`)
 - [`puppetlabs-haproxy`][puppetlabs-haproxy] (`4.4.0`)